-In the first part of the test, a colorless, odorless chemical that causes sweating is applied to a small area on an arm or leg.
-An electrode is then attached to the arm or leg.
+A colorless, odorless chemical that causes sweating is applied to a small area on an arm or leg.
+An electrode is then attached to the spot.
 A weak electrical current is sent to the area to stimulate sweating.

 People may feel a tingling in the area, or a feeling of warmth.
 This part of the procedure lasts for about 5 minutes.

 Sweat testing is the standard method for diagnosing cystic fibrosis.
-People with cystic fibrosis have higher amounts of sodium and chloride in their sweat, which the test can detect.
+People with cystic fibrosis have higher amounts of sodium and chloride in their sweat that are detected by the test.

 Normal value ranges may vary slightly among different laboratories.
 Talk to your doctor about the meaning of your specific test results.